lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 1. Optional: Initialise {{< regref "LOAD_CHECKSUM" >}}.
 1. Write the OTBN application binary to {{< regref "IMEM" >}}, starting at address 0.
-1. Optional: Write constants and input arguments, as mandated by the calling convention of the loaded application, to {{< regref "DMEM" >}}.
+1. Optional: Write constants and input arguments, as mandated by the calling convention of the loaded application, to the half of DMEM accessible through the {{< regref "DMEM" >}} window.
 1. Optional: Read back {{< regref "LOAD_CHECKSUM" >}} and perform an integrity check.
 1. Start the operation on OTBN by [issuing the `EXECUTE` command](#design-details-commands).
    Now neither data nor instruction memory may be accessed from the host CPU.